sharetribe/flex-docs/src/docs/references/extended-data/index.md

 slug: extended-data
 updated: 2019-01-23
 category: references
-ingress: Reference documentation for extended data.
+ingress: Reference documentation providing informaton on all the different types of extended data.
 published: true
 ---